9 best AI voice agents for customer support (2026 buyer’s guide)

 - Ultra-low-latency responses designed for natural, interruption-friendly calls

-- Phone-specific response tuning with short, paced answers rather than long chat outputs
+- Phone-specific response tuning with short, paced answers (not repurposed chat outputs)

 - No-code configuration for knowledge, policies, and Procedures

-- Pre-deployment simulation and testing tools to preview call behavior
+- Pre-deployment simulation, previews, and regression testing tools

 - Seamless handoffs to human agents with transcripts and summaries